nikhilgupta2001/Forever_Knights/README.md

 ## :sparkles:Credits
-   * Special thanks to Mr Smith Patel fro guiding us throughout the project .
+   * Special thanks to  <a href="https://github.com/C2OO13">Smith Patel Sir</a> for guiding us throughout the project .
 Helping us through our doubts and ideological conflicts.

 ## :triangular_flag_on_post: Contributors